keshav23456/sem5/Operations-Research/Operations-Research.typ

   Now, to find the path, we retrace the path we took to get to the shortest distance, i.e., we got 12 after finalising node 5, and so on, thus getting the path,
   $ 1 arrow 2 arrow 5 arrow 7 $
 ]

+#definition[Source Node][
+  It is the node where the flow originates.
+It only has outward edges.
+]
+#definition[Sink Node][
+  It is the node where the flow ends.
+It only has inward edges.
+]
+#definition[Bottleneck Capacity][
+  It is the minimum capacity of any edge in a path.
+]
+#definition[Residual Capacity][
+  Every edge of a residual network has a value called residual capacity which is equal to the difference between the original flow capacity and the current flow.
+]
+#definition[Residual Network][
+  It is the network obtained after some residuals have been assigned to the links.
+]
+#definition[Augmenting Path][
+  It is a path from the source to the sink in a residual graph along which additional flow can be pushed.
+]